Signing out of account, Standby…

 Hiring your first employee can be scary, but once you understand that mess-ups are sometimes inevitable, it’ll allow you to take some work off your plate and focus.
 Your team will never get better if you’re constantly watching over their shoulders.
 Hiring a strong team is critical, because at the end of the day, you need strong employees to support you and bring in more business.
 Your employees should have the same mission and vision as you, and they should be committed to the success of the business.

-Regardless of your industry experience, make a lifetime priority.
+Regardless of your industry experience, make learning a lifetime priority.
 Similar to selling, I advise entrepreneurs to carve out time to learn.
 While learning can look different for everyone — attending conferences, reading books or listening to podcasts, for example — it’s crucial to create a schedule that includes time to learn.
 By setting aside time to learn, you can take a step back and review what’s working and not working within your business.

 Related: 25 Lessons Business School Won’t Ever Teach You